Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Results

 The resulting distributions of these differences are shown in Fig.\,\ref{fig:xmaxrecon2}.
-When reconstruction is performed within the same simulation framework (left panel), the distributions exhibit very similar and negligible mean values (bias) of $\vert\mu\vert\lesssim 0.5\,\mathrm{g/cm^2}$, and consistent RMS values within $1\,\mathrm{g/cm^2}$, both below $\sim 10\,\mathrm{g\,/cm^2}$.
-This indicates that using either framework consistently for reconstructing $X_\mathrm{max}$ with this simplified method introduces a negligible uncertainty.
+When reconstruction is performed within the same simulation code (top-left panel), the mean value shows no significant bias, and the $\sigma$ values range from $5.9$ to $7.4\,\mathrm{g/cm^2}$.
+This indicates that using either code consistently for reconstructing $X_\mathrm{max}$ with this simplified method introduces a negligible uncertainty.